benafrant/English4Tomorrow/Word of the day/2018/June.md

 # Robert Macfarlane

-## 06.22
+## 06.24

-Word of the day-after-Solstice: "slouch" - an astronomical term for the tilt of a planet's axis away from the vertical; Earth's "slouch" is what produces seasons and solstices.
-Aka "obliquity".
+Word(s) of the day: "uncanny valley" - in aesthetics, the 'dip in affinity' that occurs in an observer's response to a humanoid object as its resemblance to a living human increases (Masahiro Mori).
+Eeriness & unease inhabit the uncanny valley.